 Its best-in-class photographers and imagery help customers produce inspiring work which appears every day in the world’s most influential newspapers, magazines, advertising campaigns, films, television programs, books and online media.

-The SJA was delighted to welcome European Professional Club Rugby on board as sponsors of the rugby union writer of the year award for 2017 – won by Owen Slot of The Times – and welcome their decision to extend the partnership by another year.
+The SJA was delighted to welcome European Professional Club Rugby on board as sponsors of the rugby union writer of the year award for 2017 – won by Owen Slot of The Times and again in 2018 – and welcome their decision to extend the partnership by another year.

 EPCR, established in 2014 with headquarters in Lausanne, Switzerland, is the organiser of the Heineken Champions Cup, the Challenge Cup and the Continental Shield.